h12w/gspec/README.md

 })
 ```

-Write the following go test function in any test file (e.g. all_test.go).
+Write the following go test function for only once in any test file within the
+package (e.g. all_test.go).

 ```go
 import (